dcfvg/diapaudio/README.md

 Simply click the **Export** button after loading your files, and import the generated XML file into your video editor to continue working on your project.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See `LICENSE` for the full terms.